 Correspondence (1897-1904) includes letters between F.W.
 Ford at Annandale [Plantation] concerning workers, tenants, erection of buildings, rice fields, plantation conditions, and other matters; correspondence of A.M.
 Manigualt, F.W.
 Ford, Henry A.M.
 Smith, Mitchell & Smith, and others regarding a dispute over right of way through Rice Hope, Woodside, and Newland plantations to Bear Hill Plantation, a floodgate on Kinloch Creek, and the two lawsuits.
 There is also a letterpress copybook (1897-1899) of A.M.
 Manigault; an (unrelated?) letter dated 1878, from A.H.
 Ford to H.A.M.
 Smith; an (unrelated?) letter (1869 May 26) to Porter & Conner from Paul T. Horry (executor of the estate of E.S.
 Horry) at North Santee concerning a tract of land belonging to the estate of Elias Horry (1773-1834); a letter (1898 Aug.
-2) to Smythe, Lee & Frost (Charleston, S.C.) from [P.] Dismukes (Tenn.) regarding land near Lynchfield and Annville plantations (Georgetown County, S.C.); and letters (1898) between Claudian B. Northrop (Charleston, S.C.), William M. Atkinson (a Winchester, Va. attorney and judge), and Florence C. Trenholm (Annandale, S.C.) concerning Pine Grove Plantation (Georgetown County, S.C.).
+2) to Smythe, Lee & Frost (Charleston, S.C.) from [P.] Dismukes (Tenn.) regarding land near Lynchfield and Annville plantations (Georgetown County, S.C.); and letters (1898) between Claudian B. Northrop (Charleston, S.C.) concerning Pine Grove Plantation (Georgetown County, S.C.).

-Also included is a memorandum (ad.) "for Mr. Northrop" concerning Annandale, Ravenel, Annville, Lynchfield, and other properties owned by William Miles Hazzard (husband of Emily St. Pierre Trenholm); and an oversized plat (1902) of land in Georgetown County (S.C.).
+Also included is a memorandum (ad.) "for Mr. Northrop" concerning Annandale, Ravenel, Annville, Lynchfield, and other properties owned by William Miles Hazzard (husband of Emily St. Pierre Trenholm); and A plat, dated November 5, 1902, establishing the lines between lands of William Deas and lands of A.M.
+Manigault in Georgetown County, South Carolina.
+(See oversize box for Collections 152 and 153.).

 In the case of S.M.
 Ward and Co. v.
 F.W.
 Ford, all the parties were Georgetown County (S.C.) rice planters.
 Plaintiffs alleged that Ford, having control over the banks of the North Santee River and its canals and creeks, caused the rice fields of Woodside Plantation (owned by S.M.
 Ward and Co.) to be overflowed and rendered useless for cultivation.
 Ford owned the adjoining Rice Hope Plantation.
 In these papers "Bowman Plantation" is also referred to as the Bowman property, which seemed to be formed by Annville and Lynchfield plantations.

 0152.05.07 Mitchell & Smith.
 Izard family papers, 1891-1893.
-11 items.